ritizsaini/ritizsaini/README.md

-- :telescope: I'm currently studying Electrical Engineering at IIT Bombay 💻;
+- :telescope: I'm currently studying Electrical Engineering at IIT Bombay;
 - :hourglass_flowing_sand: Learning ML and DL;
 - 💬 I love connecting with different people so if you want any help, I'll be happy to meet you more! :) ;
 - :dart: Life Hack: "Explore :fire: and Explode :bomb: with knowledge";